scob337/New-Portfolio/README.md

 Hi there!

 I'm a front-end developer passionate about building user-friendly and visually appealing web applications.
-I have 3+ years of experience in the industry, and I'm proficient in various technologies, including ### **` React, JavaScript, HTML, and CSS.
+I'm proficient in various technologies, including **` React, JavaScript, HTML, and CSS.
 Bootstrap , Redux toolkit`**

 I'm excited to share my portfolio with you.
 It includes a variety of projects that I've worked on, both personal and professional.
 Each project showcases my skills and abilities in different areas of front-end development.
 **Here are some of the highlights of my portfolio:**